googleinterns/amaranth/README.md

 - `data/` - Directory to store datasets for training Amaranth ML.
 More info can be found in `data/where-is-the-data.md`
 - `docs/` Miscellaneous documentation files

-## Project Status

-This project was a part of Tom Lauerman's Google internship in the summer of 2020.
-Since the conclusion of the internship, this Github repository is now inactive.